 In many programmes you also find structured support delivered through SurreyLearn, our web-based learning environment.
 Using computers and mobile devices to create a personalised online setting, this new learning environment will allow you to work with fellow students through groupwork, discussions and blogs, as well as giving lecturers the means and flexibility to set coursework and communicate with you virtually, putting all interactions in one easily accessible place.
 Other online technologies at Surrey include an e-portfolio, where you can plan and record your learning and development, and media streaming so your lecturer can make videos and TV programmes available to you.

 Additional study skills support is available through SPLASH.
 Student Learning Advisors in SPLASH will help you to develop your study strategies and your transferable skills, plan your personal and academic development and provide opportunities for one to one guidance.
 Workshops and drop-in sessions will sharpen your skills in all-important areas including academic writing, managing time, presentation skills and revision strategies.

-Placement Learning, fully integrated within our degrees, is a strong feature of study here at Surrey, which contributes to our high employment rate.
-Most of our students undertake some form of placement learning through our optional Professional Training Year (usually in your third year) or on clinical placements as student nurses, midwives, dieticians or other health and social care professions.
-You can find out more about Professional Training here.
+Placement learning, fully integrated within our degrees, is a strong feature of study here at Surrey, which contributes to our high employment rate.
+Most of our students undertake some form of placement learning through our optional Professional Training placement year (usually in your third year) or on clinical placements as student nurses, midwives, dieticians or other health and social care professions.